 As accountable care organizations (ACOs), promoted by Congress under the ACA's Medicare Shared Savings Program, increase in prevalence, hospice participation may likewise increase.
 Although the hospice model of care may not be fully compatible with the goals and incentives of other ACO providers (e.g., quality of care measures on preventative care may not be appropriate for the hospice population), ACOs may seek the involvement of hospices to broaden their pool of patients and to complement the types of traditional medical services furnished by hospitals and physician practices.
-Under CMS regulations, hospices are eligible to join already-
+Under CMS regulations, hospices are eligible to join alreadyformed ACOs as an "other ACO participant" but may not directly participate in the establishment of an ACO.74